bslizon/ipin-go/README.md

 # ipin-go
 - iphone png normalizer

-- impressed by Axel E. Brzostowski iPhone PNG Images Normalizer in Python
+- transferred from Axel E. Brzostowski iPhone PNG Images Normalizer in Python
   - https://axelbrz.com/?mod=iphone-png-images-normalizer

 # How to use